2i2c-org/team-compass/projects/managed-hubs/incidents/process.md

 ### Acknowledge the incident
    To acknowledge an incident, we need to make sure that:
-   - a PagerDuty P1 incident exists
+   - a **PagerDuty P1 incident** exists
-   - someone has acknowledged the incident in PagerDuty
+   - someone has **acknowledged the incident** in PagerDuty
-   - a separate Slack channel for this incident exists
+   - a separate **Slack channel** for this incident exists
-   - the community has been informed of the ongoing incident
+   - the **community has been informed** via Freshdesk of the ongoing incident

-   Once these conditions are met, this officially marks the beginning of an incident, and will help make sure we don't accidentally miss steps during or after the incident.
+   Once these conditions are met, this **officially marks the beginning of an incident**, and will help make sure we don't accidentally miss steps during or after the incident.

    `````{tab-set}
    ````{tab-item} Pagerduty alert
    :sync: pagerduty
-   1. Acknowledge the incident in PagerDuty and assign it a `P1` priority.
-   2. Create a new Slack channel from pagerduty this incident.
-Use this channel for all conversations about the incident.
-   2. Let the community know via Freshdesk that an incident that is affecting their hub has been identified and we are working on it.
+   The incident already exists in PagerDuty, so make sure the conditions above are met.
    ````

    ````{tab-item} Freshdesk ticket
    :sync: freshdesk
-   1. Create a `P1` incident in PagerDuty
+   1. You need to first create a `P1` incident in PagerDuty

       The fields are self-explanatory, but the most important ones are:
       - Setting the priority to `P1`
       - Choosing one of the Impacted Services that matches best the affected hub service.
 If not sure, choose `Misc alerts from Prometheus Alert Manager`.